dglava/wolumeicon/README.md

 was another reason for creating this.

 It is a rather primitive implementation, mostly due to its PipeWire monitoring.
-Since there isn't a PipeWire Python library as of writing this (and I lack the skill to create a proper solution), it's monitoring for changes by parsing the output of `pw-mon`.
+Since, as the time of writing this, there isn't a PipeWire Python library and I lack the skill to create a proper solution, it's monitoring for changes by parsing the output of `pw-mon`.

 ## How to use